manbaritone/SynProtX/README.md

 ![SynProtX architecture](https://github.com/manbaritone/SynProtX/blob/main/synprotx_architect.png)

+## DOME-ML

+**SynProtX** has been registered in the  DOME Registry to promote transparency, best practices, and reproducibility in supervised machine learning for biology.
+The registry follows the DOME framework, which emphasizes four key pillars:

+- **Data:** Clear documentation of dataset composition and partitioning
+- **Optimization:** Transparent description of training procedures and hyperparameters
+- **Model:** Detailed architecture, weight files, and implementation metadata
+- **Evaluation:** Comprehensive reporting of performance metrics and validation strategy

+**To view the full registration:** https://registry.dome-ml.org/review/7hk5upi8vx.

+If you are referencing SynProtX in a publication, please include the citation below.

 ## Setting up environment

 We use [Miniconda](https://docs.anaconda.com/miniconda/) to manage Python dependencies in this project.
 To reproduce our environment, please run the following script in the terminal: